sparkflows/sparkflows-docs/docs/user-guide/reading-writing/reading-from-rdbms.rst

 Fire has JDBC Processors for reading from JDBC sources or writing to JDBC sinks.

-In order to connect to a JDBC source like MySQL/Oracle/DB2 etc. the JDBC driver needs to be installed in Fire Insights.
+The JDBC driver needs to be installed in Fire Insights to connect to a JDBC source like MySQL/Oracle/DB2.

 Use the steps here for installing the corresponding JDBC driver for your RDBMS: